tektutor/kubernetes-aug-2020/README.md

 You need to untaint master node to schedule user pods on master node kubectl taint node <your node name> node-role.kubernetes.io/master:NoSchedule-

-You are expected to have a working single node K8 cluster kubectl get nodes
+You are expected to have a working single node K8 cluster<br>
+kubectl get nodes